tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 8 - Compare to the theoretical max and decide if you are satisfied :)

 The theoretical max of 32-core run on AMD Milan 7713 is 1.024 TFLOPS.
 Try to get as close to this as you can.
+NOTE: we were somehow able to achieve more than this.
+We dont know how.. it may have to do with the virtualization?

 If you are below 75% of this, there are simple things you can do that will make a huge difference.